albertobas/dexs-analytics/README.md

 This repository consists of an application that aims to represent analytics of some decentralized exchanges.

-In order to develope it I have adopted a clean architecture adapted to the front-end.
+In order to develop it, I have adopted a clean architecture adapted to the front-end.

 ## Technical details